-Our online Mediation Foundation training is the first step to becoming a family mediator.
+Our Mediation Foundation training is the first step to becoming a family mediator.
 Below you will find information about the Mediation Foundation training including:

 - Why choose Resolution?

 - Becoming a family mediator with Resolution

 - We hope you’ll join us

 We believe that all mediator members should be properly trained and supported in their practice and we further believe that as a result, Resolution trained mediators offer the highest quality standard of family mediation practice.

 Additionally, by choosing Resolution you will benefit from:

 - Training that is written and delivered by family law mediators, for family law mediators, ensuring you get a range of experience and knowledge from practising mediators

 - Resources for your practice as a mediator.

 - Resolution provides resources and materials for all mediator members including the Mediation Handbook, template documents, a network of PPCs from across the country and dedicated branding and marketing materials